 - Active control in piezo-laminate structures

-- Active Control of Engine and Road Noise for a Green City Car
+- Active Control of Road Noise in a Car

 The use of active noise control in cars may allow manufacturers to remove traditional passive acoustic treatments and thus reduce weight and improve fuel efficiency.